 Sonar is a device used to detect objects underwater.
 Sound pulses are emitted and a detector records any pulses that return.
 By determining the time it takes for a pulse to return, the distance between the detector and the object can easily be determined.

 The massive hull of large submarines is hardly stealthy.
 As a metallic shell, the surface of a submarine readily reflects sounds, making it highly visible to enemy radar.
 The solution for hiding from radar comes from an unlikely source: bubbles.

-Under water, air bubbles easily absorb noise.
-As sound waves propagate through water they slowly disperse over time.
+Underwater, air bubbles easily absorb noise.
+As sound waves propagate through the water they slowly disperse over time.
 Introducing bubbles disturbs the sound, forcing it to travel through one medium to another, absorbing a little energy with each bubble.

 Incoming sound vibrations collide with the bubbles, forcing the bubble to vibrate or contract and expand.
 The fluctuations cause the air inside to compress, creating heat.
 Essentially, the sound energy is converted from noise into heat.

 Counter-intuitively, producing bubbles could actually disguise the sound signature of a sub.
-Although, it is nearly impossible to absorb all of the sound, hence why anechoic tiles were introduced.
+Although, it is nearly impossible to absorb all of the sounds, hence why anechoic tiles were introduced.

 Sound Suppressing Tiles